mv-2112/canonical-openstack-docs/how-to/features/dns.rst

 DNS as a Service
 ================

-This feature deploys
-`Designate <https://docs.openstack.org/designate>`__, the OpenStack DNS service.
+This feature deploys `Designate`_, the OpenStack DNS service.

 Enabling DNS
 ------------